 11th & 12th GRADE

-For students in Hamilton County Schools interested in a construction-focused career path, this dual enrollment program with Chattanooga State was developed by construction employers to prepare students to be employment-ready upon graduation.
+For students in Hamilton County Schools interested in a construction-focused career path, this dual enrollment program with Tennessee College of Applied Technology at Chattanooga State was developed by construction employers to prepare students to be “employment-ready” upon graduation.

 Our goal 100% placement for every graduating student in a job or pathway towards continuing education in construction.

 Students will receive at least 5 certifications in construction through the National Center for Construction Education and Research (NCCER), a nationally recognized certification program, paid work-based learning opportunities to earn while you learn, and the opportunity to connect with regional construction employers and leaders.

 Our program is open to any Hamilton County Schools 11th and 12th-grade students who have shown interest in and aptitude for a construction-focused career path.Transportation is provided from the current feeder schools; Brainerd, East Ridge, and the Howard High School.Students will attend their home school for half of the day and the Construction Career Center the other half of the day.

 Any rising junior or senior outside of the feeder schools, who is interested in enrolling, can apply during Hamilton County School Choice period, November 13 through January 31st.

 Students can contact their school guidance counselor or CCC at 423-654-8247 for more information.